• Free shipping on all orders

 Spaying and neutering pet cats is an effective way to combat overpopulation, which has become a serious problem throughout the United States – let alone around the world.
 The process is typically safe, and cats don’t develop any long-term side effects after being spayed or neutered.
 However, there is a recovery process that cats must go through before they are back to their old selves after having surgery.

 Keep your pet confined after having them spayed or neutered to ensure that they stay safe and heal properly during the recovery period.
-How long should a cat be confined after spaying or neuter surgery?
-You should keep cat in the kennel for about 24 hours after surgery so the wound has a chance to heal.
+How long should a cat be confined after spaying or neutering surgery?
+You should keep the cat in the kennel for about 24 hours after surgery so the wound has a chance to heal.
 This article goes overall you need to know about what happens after the cat is spayed or neutered.

 hepper single cat paw divider